 Arrested for failing to comply with his reporting conditions

-RJR was arrested for failing to comply with his reporting conditions under the Child Protection (Offenders Registration) Act 2000.
-RJR had moved in with his sister; his sister had an arrangement to look after her grandchildren fortnightly.
+He had moved in with his sister.
+His sister had an arrangement to look after her grandchildren fortnightly.
 When notifying police of his change in address, RJR had failed to mention these visits by his sister’s grandchildren.
-Police discovered that RJR had been staying with children, and RJR was arrested.
+Police discovered that RJR had been staying with children, and placed RJR under arrest.

-RJR plead guilty to the offence of failing to comply with reporting obligations, acknowledging that he “made a mistake”.
-In the sentencing hearing, it was submitted that leniency should be granted given that RJR was within nine days of completing his 12-year reporting period at the time of the arrest.
-With this fact in mind, the presiding judge handed down a s10 non-conviction order and dismissed the charges.
+However, in the sentencing hearing, we submitted that leniency should be appropriate given that RJR was within nine days of completing his 12-year reporting period at the time of the arrest.
+Accordingly, with this fact in mind, the presiding judge handed down a s10 non-conviction order and dismissed the charges.

 - Failing to comply with reporting obligations, Section 17(1) Child Protection (Offenders Registration) Act 2000

 - plea of guilty